MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-link.md

 When you link work items, you select a link type.
 In general, use the following link types as indicated.
 To learn more about each link type, see [Link type reference](../queries/link-type-reference.md).

 - Use the **Duplicate** link type when two work items have been created that essentially capture the same information; close one of the work items and keep the other one active
-- Use the **Parent/Child** link types when you want to break down work items into smaller items&mdash;for example, break down features into stories, or stories into tasks
+- Use the **Parent/Child** link types when you want to break down work items into smaller items--for example, break down features into stories, or stories into tasks
 - Use  **Predecessor-Successor** link types when you want to track tasks that must be completed before others can be started; this link type is most often used when you plan work using Project
-- Use the **Related** link type when the work items being linked are at the same level&mdash;such as two user stories that define features that overlap one another&mdash;or to link work items that are defined in different projects or managed by different teams.
+- Use the **Related** link type when the work items being linked are at the same level--such as two user stories that define features that overlap one another--or to link work items that are defined in different projects or managed by different teams.

 #### [Browser](#tab/browser/)